SAN LUIS OBISPO DOG ARTHRITIS CARE

 CONVENTIONAL MEDICAL THERAPY FOR SAN LUIS DOG ARTHRITIS

-- Cold packs/icing in the first 48 hours after onset, followed by warm packs
+- Cold packs/icing after exercise, followed by warm packs

 - Weight minimization